sandialabs/scot/docs/source/install.rst

    * bash install_scot3

 * Docker (coming soon)
-   * docker pull sandia/scot
+   * docker pull sandialabs/scot
-   * docker reload sandia/scot
+   * docker reload sandialabs/scot

+   NOTE: you will need to manual backup the SCOT database, move the backup file out of the container, and then move the backup file back into the container after upgrading and then perform an manual restore.

 Uninstallation
 ^^^^^^^^^^^^^^